kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 number: 3
 title: Your App on the Web
 ```
-[TODO: FPE: There are a lot of links in this chapter, and I'm not sure how many of them you want converted to bit.ly or just left as apple.co?]
 # Chapter 3: Your App on the Web

 Native and web technologies have historically lived in two distinct camps within iOS: native apps are part of a closed ecosystem tightly controlled by Apple, whereas web technologies are based on open standards and frameworks.
 These two worlds don't cross paths often, and what happens on a mobile website often doesn't directly affect what happens in a native app.

-In the last few years, Apple has worked to merge the camps of web and native apps. iOS 7 introduced JavaScriptCore, a framework meant to bridge native code with JavaScript. iOS 8 saw the release of features such as Continuity and shared web credentials.
+In the last few years, Apple has worked to bring the camps of web and native apps closer together. iOS 7 introduced JavaScriptCore, a framework to bridge native code with JavaScript. iOS 8 saw the release of features such as Continuity and shared web credentials.

 iOS 9 pulls the web and native worlds just a little closer with **universal links** and **web markup**, which let you provide deep links directly into your app and surface web content in Spotlight and Safari search.